ITEX in San Diego

 Cash is Great, But Barter is Smarter

-Arthur Kaliel’s first experience with “barter is smarter” may have been 20 years ago, but he still remembers it.
-“I worked for a small printing company in 1991, and I was curious to know how my boss could afford to treat my wife and me to such great dinners and top-notch vacations,” says Kaliel, a marketing agent for ITEX Corporation’s San Diego franchise office.
-“When I asked, he told me that his generous employee perks were possible because he accepted barter dollars from restaurants and resorts for his printing services.”
+Arthur Kaliel’s first experience with “barter is smarter” may have been 25 years ago but he still remembers it.
+“I worked for a small printing company in 1986 and I was curious to know how my boss could afford to treat my wife and I to such great dinners and top-notch vacations,” says Kaliel, a marketing agent for ITEX Corporation’s San Diego franchise office.
+“When I asked, he told me that his generous employee perks were possible because he accepted barter dollars from restaurants and resorts for his printing services,” advises Kaliel.

-Kaliel liked the idea of barter dollars so much that in 1992 he went to work for Business Exchange International (BXI), which was bought out in 2005 by ITEX, the leading marketplace for cashless business transactions across North America.
-ITEX provides a stable and secure infrastructure for businesses to barter and has more than 90 franchisees and licensees, serving 24,000-plus member businesses nationwide.
+Kaliel liked the idea of cashless business transactions so much that in 1992 he went to work for Business Exchange International (BXI), which was bought out in 2004 by ITEX, the leading marketplace for cashless business transactions across North America.
+ITEX provides a stable and secure infrastructure for businesses to barter and has over 90 franchisees and licensees serving over 24,000 member businesses nationwide.

-The ITEX corporate office, located in Bellevue, Washington, debits and credits member accounts processing more than $300 million a year in transactions and provides 24/7 automated check authorization service via the Internet and by phone to ensure that all barter checks clear.
+The ITEX corporate office, located in Bellevue, Washington, debits and credits member accounts processing over $100 million a year in transactions and provides 24/7 automated check authorization service via the internet and by phone to insure that all barter checks clear.

-“Initially when I joined, I took my ITEX checks home and showed my wife the $2,500 line of credit that every member gets when they sign on,” says Kaliel, who adds that he still recalls his wife’s skepticism.
-“After three days of cashless lunches, dinners, baseball games, Disneyland, hair appointments and new shoes, my wife endorsed it and said, ‘This is cool, let’s keep doing it,’” Kaliel advises.
-“To continue, I had to sell some printing for ITEX dollars.”
+“Initially when I joined, I took my ITEX checks home and showed my wife the $2500 line of credit that every member gets when they sign on,” says Kaliel, who adds that he still recalls his wife’s skepticism.
+“After three days of cashless lunches, dinners, baseball games, Disneyland, hair appointments and new shoes, my wife endorsed it and said ‘this is cool, let’s keep doing it,’” says Kaliel.
+“To continue I had to sell some printing for BSI [now ITEX] dollars,” says Kaliel.

 According to Kaliel, bartering is especially well suited to service-based businesses, such as printing, accounting, consulting or graphic design.
-In a service-based enterprise, income often depends upon the ability to charge an hourly wage.
-Time that isn’t accounted for doesn’t produce income, so a service’s business can benefit from using barter to turn excess hours into hard goods.
+In a service-based business, income often depends on the ability to charge an hourly wage.
+Time that isn't accounted for doesn't produce income, so a services business can benefit from using barter to turn excess hours into hard goods.

 Just about anything can be purchased on barter.
-With ITEX’s national membership of more than 24,000 businesses, there are thousands of categories of goods and services from which to choose.
-“There are 1,700 ITEX members in the Greater San Diego area, and I keep adding more,” notes Kaliel.
-“Members tell me about other businesses they want to add to our directory, and I go out and recruit them.
+With ITEX/s national membership of over 24,000 businesses there are literally thousands of categories for goods and services to choose from.
+“There are 1700 ITEX members in the San Diego area and I keep adding more,” notes Kaliel.
+“Members tell me about other businesses they want to add to our directory and I go out and recruit them,” advises Kaliel.